-I offer a 30-hour intensive course, twice a week over 3 months, culminating in a burst of daily sessions the week before the exams.
-The first month is dedicated to teaching you concepts and techniques and making sure you are able to grasp them perfectly.
-In the following two months, you will perfect these techniques going through the vast collection of interactive exercises and SAT practice papers that I have painstakingly put together.
+I offer a 30-hour intensive course tailored to your specific needs.
+The course is dedicated to teaching you concepts and techniques and making sure you can grasp them perfectly., You will perfect these techniques by going through the vast collection of interactive exercises and SAT practice papers that I have painstakingly put together.

 PRACTICE MATERIAL FOR SAT

 I help students gain access to all the preparatory materials they require before taking the SAT.
 From my own practice questions, to mock tests, SAT books, and more - I ensure that every student I teach has had the chance to review a wide range of material before attempting the exam.